fatfreelogin/Fat-Free-Login/README.md

 - access to pages is controlled by f3-access
 - automatic logout after configurable amount of time
 - admin section with user management
-- csrf protection (in controllers/Controller.php)
+- csrf protection (in /app/controllers/Controller.php)
+- error logs and access logs in /logs

 ## Getting started